June 14th 2021

 Although it may not look flashy, this aftersun is rather impressive; a viscous clear gel in a large pump bottle, it delivers its promise on that much-needed cooling factor that sun-exposed skin craves while also hydrating it back to life.
 The thickness of the gel means it takes a little time to sink in but it’s also incredibly moisturising and left skin feeling softer and well looked after.
 With a barely-there fragrance which doesn't irritate sensitive skin and an oil-free formula so it didn't leave us feeling greasy, this one’s a definite keeper.

 Hydrating and tropically scented with a funky-looking ribbon of aloe vera running through it, this particular aftersun instantly transported us to a beach in the Caribbean (although the reality is of course really rather different).
 It sank in pretty quickly and left our skin with a subtle sheen which flattered our tan.
-It was a little tacky upon application, but overall it's a great way to make the most of sunkissed limbs and ensure you have silky smooth holiday skin whether you’re in the Bahamas or Bournemouth this summer.
+It was a little tacky upon application, but overall it's a great way to make the most of sunkissed limbs and ensure you have silky smooth holiday skin even if you are in Bournemouth rather than the Bahamas.

 This balm-textured aftersun does a great job at cooling and soothing the delicate areas that get sunburnt when you miss them with your SPF (It happens to the best of us).
 It has a light texture that sinks in very rapidly, which leaves skin silky not tacky.
 It's not as moisturising as some of the ones we tried, but it was soothing nonetheless.